MicrosoftDocs/memdocs/memdocs/intune/user-help/existing-company-email-account-found.md

 If you set up your work email on your device prior to enrollment, your organization may require you to remove it.

-Doing this allows your organization to set up an account for you that meets their network and security requirements.
-You'll have access to the new email account after you sync your device with Company Portal.
+Doing this allows your organization to set you up with an email profile that meets their network and security requirements.
+After you disconnect, you'll just need to sync your device and you'll regain access to your email.

-Complete the following steps to remove the existing account and update device settings.
+Complete the following steps to disconnect the existing account and update device settings.
 If you don't complete these steps, you may lose or have limited mobile access to your work account.

 1. On your device, go to **Settings** and find your connected accounts.
 On an iOS 11+ device, for example, you'd select **Password & Accounts**.

-2. Select and remove the account that's linked to your work email.
+2. Select and remove the account that you've linked to your work email.

 3. Open the Company Portal app on your device.